Dementia Career Development Awards: Call for Applications

 Please email firstname.lastname@example.org and the most appropriate person will reply as soon as possible.

 Expressions of interest should be submitted using the “Expression of interest” form and submitted here by 16.30 on Wednesday 18 January 2023.
 This will enable us to plan our administrative work for processing the award.

 The deadline for full applications is 16.30 on Wednesday 25 January 2023.
 Completed applications should be uploaded and submitted here.

 Declarations on the application form need to be signed by the main host organisation.
 Applicants should submit the form electronically – electronic signatures are acceptable.
 Where the declarations are signed in hard copy, a scanned version of these should be submitted alongside a PDF of the final application (scanned versions of the full PDF should not be submitted as they are not easily readable).

 All applications will be initially assessed to ensure that they are within the remit of this call, meet required criteria and that the form has been fully completed.
 All applications successfully passing this triage will be reviewed by the NIHR Three Schools’ Dementia Research Programme Commissioning Panel.

-Applicants will be informed of the School’s decision in March 2022.
-Decisions and feedback are expected to be sent out by mid-March 2022.
-Should further clarification be required for applications recommended for funding, applicants will be provided with time to respond to the Panel’s queries in March 2022, with a view to finalising projects for contracting processes soon after.
+Applicants will be informed of the School’s decision and receive any specific feedback in late February 2023.
+Should further clarification be required for applications recommended for funding, applicants will be provided with time to respond to the Panel’s queries in March 2023, with a view to finalising projects for contracting processes soon after.

 Contractual processes will be managed by the NIHR School for Social Care Research.
-A contract for successful awards will be issued by LSE to the main host institution for the award based on standard Programme terms.
+A contract for successful awards will be issued by the London School of Economics and Political Science (LSE) to the main host institution for the award based on standard Programme terms.